Let’s Get Started

 *Independent co-pay assistance foundations have their own rules for eligibility.
 We cannot guarantee a foundation will help you.
 We only can refer you to a foundation that supports your disease state.
 We do not endorse or show financial preference for any particular foundation.
 The foundations we refer you to are not the only ones that might be able to help you.

-*If you have health insurance, you must have already tried other types of patient assistance to qualify for free Genentech medicine from GATCF.
+*If you have health insurance coverage for your medicine, you must have already tried other types of patient assistance to qualify for free Genentech medicine from the Genentech Patient Foundation.
 This includes the ACTEMRA Co-pay Card Program and support from independent co-pay assistance foundations.
 You must also meet financial criteria.
-If you do not have insurance, you must meet different financial criteria.
+If you do not have insurance or your insurance does not cover your medicine, you must meet different financial criteria.

 Important Safety Information & Indication